yadielc/JS30/README.md

 Day 16 - Mouse Over

-Day 17 - Sorting An Array Of Bands
+Day 17 - Sorting An Array Of Bands Without Articles

 If you would like to enter the challenge and start following along as well, I invite you to do so at https://javascript30.com/